You’ll Fall in Love with Wine in Bordeaux

 Some would argue Cru B is Bordeaux’s best-kept secret.
 The classification captures properties excluded from the famous 1855 ranking that nevertheless make fine wine.
 But the first, second, and third growths are what people know best.
 These chateaux are the reason wine lovers fly from America, Japan, and China to snap photos in front of storied facades like Chateau Lafite Rothschild.

 One beautiful property open to visitors is Château Bouscaut.
 Dating back to the 17th century, the romantic facade of ivy-clad stone, adorned with turrets and topped in a classic gabled roof, transports visitors to yesteryear.
 Surrounding Bouscaut, neat rows of vines unfurl across the top of Cadaujac, a commune left of the Garonne River.
 A GCC of Graves since 1953, the property was bought by the Lurton family in 1979.
 Today, they produce elegant whites and sturdy reds, which can be enjoyed in a cellar tasting or paired with cheese or other foods.
 For the latter, whites are served with a jar of marinated sturgeon while reds are matched to local pigeon and unctuous foie-gras.

-To try wines by a variety of producers, I head to Aux Quatre Coins du Vin.
+To sample local wines in Bordeaux, I head to Aux Quatre Coins du Vin.
 It’s a wine bar that pours up to 40 labels by the glass and is always popular with locals.
 I order a fizzy Crémant rosé, Bordeaux’s answer to Champagne, and a plate of fresh-sliced, glistening charcuterie.